 In this case, unlike in the Witcher 3 example, it works.
 It’s a surprising climax to the story, where the character finally realizes he’s not the god he thought he was.
 He’s just there for us (as players) to control for our amusement.
 And he fights back against us within the context of the game.

 Obviously, the character isn’t real, but the game does a good job of bringing him to life, and the battle for control punches that story home.
-It’s a very cool 4th-wall break, and a great use of manipulating player agency.
+It’s a very cool 4th-wall break, and great use of manipulating player agency.

 The takeaway?
-Player agency can be manipulated, but it has to be carefully thought out.
+The player agency can be manipulated, but it has to be carefully thought out.
 If you take control away from the player without any context or buildup, it will likely interrupt the player’s experience.
 Let as much of the story unfold as you can with the player feeling like he or she is in control.